The democratic party is eating itself alive in 2019 as they prepare to take on Donald Trump in next year’s presidential election.

 The latest democratic dig comes to us from Bernie Sanders and Joe Biden, and has been noted for its ripe hypocrisy.

 In a fundraising email to supporters titled “We risk falling behind,” Sanders campaign manager Faiz Shakir wrote Friday that Biden’s “raising huge sums of money at large fundraising events all across the country.
-And these are not grassroots fundraising events.”take our poll - story continues below
+And these are not grassroots fundraising events.”

 He said “these are high-dollar functions hosted and attended by corporate lobbyists, health care executives, a Republican casino-CEO, and a union-busting lawyer among others.”